priv-kweihmann/oelint-adv/docs/wiki/oelint.file.requirenotfound.md

 ## Why is this bad?

-If the an include file doesn't reside in the same layer, it creates an external dependency on something that is likely beyond the control of the layer.
+If a required file doesn't reside in the same layer, it creates an external dependency on something that is likely beyond the control of the layer.
-It will create breakage if the other layer changes the name and/or the path of the include file.
+It will create breakage if the other layer changes the name and/or the path of the required file.

-Or the include simply doesn't exit at all.
+Or the required file simply doesn't exit at all.

 ## Ways to fix it

-Fix the include path or
+Fix the required file path or

 ```
-# noelint: oelint.file.includenotfound
+# nooelint: oelint.file.requirenotfound
 require a/file/from/another/layer.inc
 ```

-in case the include file is from another layer.
+in case the required file is from another layer.